-As we currently see within the global response to the Coronavirus, all sectors have been impacted and many organisations have quickly diversified or enhanced their eCommerce capabilities, leveraged digital giants and shortened supply chains to enhance business outputs.
-Government and healthcare response to the current crisis has been challenging, with the limited availability of medical supplies has meant an international scramble to obtain the finite amounts of PPE and related medical products.
+As we have sees in the global response to the Coronavirus, all sectors have been impacted and many organisations have quickly diversified or enhanced their eCommerce capabilities, leveraged digital giants and shortened supply chains to enhance business outputs.
+Government and healthcare response to the current crisis has been challenging, and with the limited availability of medical supplies has meant an international scramble to obtain the finite amounts of PPE and related medical products.

 As countries focus their attention on gaining access to these resources the urgent need for the manufacture and supply of materials from international markets and new vendors gives the opportunity for criminal enterprise to maximise their profits when normal guardianship is ignored or omitted.
-Organised crime groups quickly diversified into online sales and eCommerce using digital giants to sell inferior or counterfeit products, gaining credibility from the site and minimising risk because of sites inability to detect criminal enterprises.
+Organised crime groups quickly diversified into online sales and eCommerce using digital giants to sell inferior or counterfeit products, gaining credibility from the site and minimising risk because of sites inability or limitations in detecting criminal enterprises.

 When we initially saw food shortages and empty shelves in supermarkets, we only need to look back a few years at the horse meat scandal and the infiltration of supply chains by organised criminals and the adulteration of meat products.
 Although not specifically highlighted in the current crisis it is easy to see how supply chains could easily be compromised.

-Information from Action Fraud, confirmed 16,352 people fell victim to online shopping and auction fraud during lockdown, confirming that they received reports of online shopping fraud totalling £16.6 million.
+Initial information from Action Fraud, confirmed 16,352 people fell victim to online shopping and auction fraud, confirming that they received reports of online shopping fraud totalling £16.6 million.